kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/syslog.md

 ### port (int, optional) {#syslogoutput-port}

-The port number to connect to. [more information](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/56#kanchor895)
+The port number to connect to.
+For details, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-syslog/reference-destination-syslog-chapter/#port-or-destport).

 Default: -

 ### transport (string, optional) {#syslogoutput-transport}

-Specifies the protocol used to send messages to the destination server. [more information]() [more information](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/56#kanchor911)
+Specifies the protocol used to send messages to the destination server.
+For details, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-syslog/reference-destination-syslog-chapter/#transport).

 Default: -

 ### close_on_input (*bool, optional) {#syslogoutput-close_on_input}

 By default, syslog-ng OSE closes destination sockets if it receives any input from the socket (for example, a reply).
-If this option is set to no, syslog-ng OSE just ignores the input, but does not close the socket. [more information](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/56#kanchor859)
+If this option is set to no, syslog-ng OSE just ignores the input, but does not close the socket.
+For details, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-syslog/reference-destination-syslog-chapter/#close-on-input).

 Default: -

 ### flags ([]string, optional) {#syslogoutput-flags}

-Flags influence the behavior of the destination driver. [more information](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/56#kanchor877)
+Flags influence the behavior of the destination driver.
+For details, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-syslog/reference-destination-syslog-chapter/#flags).

 Default: -

 ### flush_lines (int, optional) {#syslogoutput-flush_lines}

-Specifies how many lines are flushed to a destination at a time. [more information](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/56#kanchor880)
+Specifies how many lines are flushed to a destination at a time.
+For details, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-syslog/reference-destination-syslog-chapter/#flush-lines).

 Default: -

 ### so_keepalive (*bool, optional) {#syslogoutput-so_keepalive}

-Enables keep-alive messages, keeping the socket open. [more information](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/56#kanchor897)
+Enables keep-alive messages, keeping the socket open.
+For details, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-syslog/reference-destination-syslog-chapter/#so-keepalive).

 Default: -

 ### suppress (int, optional) {#syslogoutput-suppress}

-Specifies the number of seconds syslog-ng waits for identical messages. [more information](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/56#kanchor901)
+Specifies the number of seconds syslog-ng waits for identical messages.
+For details, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-syslog/reference-destination-syslog-chapter/#suppress).

 Default: -

 ### template (string, optional) {#syslogoutput-template}

-Specifies a template defining the logformat to be used in the destination. [more information](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/56#kanchor905)
+Specifies a template defining the logformat to be used in the destination.
+For details, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-syslog/reference-destination-syslog-chapter/#template).

 Default: 0

 ### template_escape (*bool, optional) {#syslogoutput-template_escape}

-Turns on escaping for the ', ", and backspace characters in templated output files. [more information](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/56#kanchor906)
+Turns on escaping for the ', ", and backspace characters in templated output files.
+For details, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-syslog/reference-destination-syslog-chapter/#template-escape).

 Default: -

 ### tls (*TLS, optional) {#syslogoutput-tls}

-Sets various options related to TLS encryption, for example, key/certificate files and trusted CA locations. [more information](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/56#kanchor910)
+Sets various options related to TLS encryption, for example, key/certificate files and trusted CA locations.
+For details, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-syslog/reference-destination-syslog-chapter/#tls).

 Default: -

 ### ts_format (string, optional) {#syslogoutput-ts_format}

-Override the global timestamp format (set in the global ts-format() parameter) for the specific destination. [more information](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.37/administration-guide/56#kanchor912)
+Override the global timestamp format (set in the global ts-format() parameter) for the specific destination.
+For details, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-syslog/reference-destination-syslog-chapter/#ts-format).

 Default: -